CraigT543/EasyBlue/README.md

 •	<b>Language File</b>: I added and changed a few things in the English language file.
 Most of my entries are at the bottom of the file.
 Unfortunately I have not been so careful about documenting these additions but I think they are fairly clear there.

-These changes work fine for me as a solo practicitoner but they may not work well for you.
-I am comfortable going back and forth between Google Callendar and Easy!Appointments for doing tasks.
+These changes work fine for me as a solo practitioner but they may not work well for you.
+I am comfortable going back and forth between Google Calendar and Easy!Appointments for doing tasks.
 For example if using my Google sync mods, I only set recurring appointments in Google Calendar.
 I only schedule new appointments in Easy!Appointments.
 Rescheduling can be done in Google Calendar but you must run sync immediately afterward for the change to manifest in EA.
 As long as these things are done it runs great.
-If you try to schedule a new client in Google Calendar you risk messing up the codes in the notes section of your appoitment.
+If you try to schedule a new client in Google Calendar you risk messing up the codes in the notes section of your appointment.
 If that happens, you have to rebuild the calendar in Easy!Appointments.
 That requires the following--First disable the sync in EA, then delete the appointment database in Easy!Appointments, find out where the code got messed up in Google Calendar, fix it, and then restart the sync with Google Calendar in EA.
 If you are building this for someone else they may not be so patient with that.
 Also, to get the waiting list and the reminders to send out you must set up a cronjob and that may be frustrating for some.
-I do not find it to be a problem but people who what a slick smoothe foolproof system may be disappointed so play with it first.
+I do not find it to be a problem but people who what a slick smooth foolproof system may be disappointed so play with it first.

 <h1 id"My Modification Notes">My Modification Notes</h1>
 This is an outline of my modifications and where you can find them in my build by the comment line.
 I have tried to comment the changes as much as possible for my benefit, so that when updates come to EA I can more quickly update the files.
 I have not documented the changes for the color theme because that is all basic CSS and there are good resources for that already.
 Here the rest of the mods I made: